cameronlanders/reposync/ReadMe.md

 The Python script is compiled to an executable using pyinstaller (explained below).
 The executable is then used in scheduled tasks to do periodic commits on any schedule you choose.

-Let's say you have several web sites or otehr applications, and you keep them all backed up periodically in GitHub repositories.
+Let's say you have developed several applications or web sites and you are using GitHub repositories for source control.
 You can setup scheduled tasks to update the repos nightly.
-This gives you fully-automated automated daily backups of all your repos, so your latest code changes are always in sync.
+This gives you fully-automated daily backups of all your repos, so your latest code changes are always in sync.

 ## Files Included
 - `reposync.exe ` - The compiled Windows executable